-As you can tell, Office 365 is a powerful and versatile productivity solution for small businesses.
+As you can tell, Microsoft 365 is a powerful and versatile productivity solution for small businesses.
 The question you need to address now is:

-“What Office 365 plan makes the most sense for my business?”
+“What Microsoft 365 plan makes the most sense for my business?”

 GoDaddy’s Online Essentials also provides users with unlimited online meetings and HD video calls, spam filtering, data security and a professional email using your business domain name.

-If your business wants to get started with Office 365 and doesn’t need to access Office offline, the Online Essentials plan might be the perfect plan for you.
+If your business wants to get started with Microsoft 365 and doesn’t need to access Office offline, the Online Essentials plan might be the perfect plan for you.

-A step above Online Essentials is Business Premium Office 365 plan, offering the best value for small businesses.
+A step above Online Essentials is Business Premium Microsoft 365 plan, offering the best value for small businesses.
 The Business Premium plan includes everything in the Online Essentials plus: